 When it comes to ensuring that your roof access and fall protection systems are compliant, correct system design and selection is paramount in fulfilling your responsibility to ensure your workers are conducting their duties in a safe environment.

-Ladders, steps, stairs and walkways are all covered by Australian Standard AS/NZS1657:2018 and these must be adhered to when designing roof access and fall protection systems.
-Frequency of use for maintenance to plant and equipment and varying inclines call for different systems, and ladders, steps or stairs must be implemented in each application.
+Ladders, steps, stairs and walkways are all covered by Australian Standard AS/NZS1657:2018 and this must be adhered to when designing roof access and fall protection systems.
+Frequency of use to perform maintenance to plant and equipment and varying inclines of slope call for different systems and for each application, choosing the correct product is vital.
 A brief guideline is:

 - 0 to 20 degrees - This degree of incline should be serviced by a 600mm wide walkway mounted using the appropriate fixing method.
 It is important to comply with the manufacturer's recommendations with regard to spanning requirements to ensure no flexing occurs which could cause the walkway to become loose or dislodged.
 Within this degree of incline there are additional requirements that must be complied with: